 I would like to end this article by recalling a line from the famous Harper Lee novel, “To Kill a Mockingbird”:

 “You never really know a man until you understand things from his point of view, until you climb into his skin and walk around in it.”

-– Shayanti Roy, Associate at POSH at Work
+– Shayanti Roy, Associate at Child Safety at Work